panigiove/FlyPath/README.md

 ## Modes

 - **Default (Boring) Mode**: The drone operates according to the specifications defined in the protocol file.
-This is the standard, predictable behavior.
+This is the standard and predictable behavior.
 - **Spicy Mode**: The drone enhances communication with themed messages sent to the simulation controller in response to commands or events, while still following the protocol.
-- **BrainRot Mode**: After prolonged exposure to content like Chinese TikTok Lives and *Skibidi Toilet* episodes on YouTube, the drone exhibits erratic and unpredictable behavior.
+- **BrainRot Mode**: After prolonged exposure to content like Chinese TikTok Lives and *Skibidi Toilet* episodes on YouTube, the drone exhibits erratic and unpredictable behaviors.
 In this mode, it may:
     - Modify the remaining path of a packet arbitrarily.
     - Encrypt packets unexpectedly.
     - Make independent decisions about dropping packets.